Menu Close

 Please note that I’m not condoning this behavior, nor am I making excuses for the offenders.
 I hate the idea that women have to dress a certain way to be treated with respect.
 But I hope this might shed some new light on the issue — that sometimes it’s just a matter of cultural differences.

 In 2019, Malaysia has the third highest fatality rate from road traffic accidents in Asia and Southeast Asia, behind Thailand and Vietnam.
-So, you might want to consider that before you take long-distance bus rides especially at night.
+So, you might want to consider that before taking long-distance bus rides especially at night.
 For interstate travel, I personally prefer taking trains or flights.

 Cleanliness

 In terms of cleanliness, Malaysia doesn’t fare too badly compared to neighboring countries, but it’s not the cleanest either.
-People litter everywhere, rivers are the color of teh tarik, and some of the public toilets make you want to hold your pee till you get back to your hotel.
+There are still people who litter everywhere, some rivers are the color of teh tarikand some of the public toilets make you want to hold your pee till you get back to your hotel.

 But things are slowly changing.
 If there’s anything positive that came out of the Covid-19 pandemic, it’s that people are more conscious about hygiene.